i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 When Alice ratchets, the same thing happens in reverse.

 The first tag set used after the NS/NSR handshake is tag set 0.
-When that tag set is almost exhausted, new keys must be exchanged to create tag set 1.
+When tag set 0 is almost exhausted, new keys must be exchanged in both directions to create tag set 1.
 After that, a new key is only sent in one direction.

-For tag set 2, Bob sends the ID of his old key and requests a new key from Alice.
+To create tag set 2, the tag sender sends a new key and the tag receiver sends the ID of his old key as an acknowledgement.
 Both sides do a DH.

-For tag set 3, Bob sends a new key and Alice sends the ID of her old key.
+To create tag set 3, the tag sender sends the ID of his old key and requests a new key from the tag receiver.
 Both sides do a DH.

 Subsequent tag sets are generated as for tag sets 2 and 3.
-The tag set number is (1 + Alice's key id + Bob's key id).
+The tag set number is (1 + sender key id + receiver key id).

 .. raw:: html

   {% highlight %}
-Alice                           Bob
+Tag Sender                    Tag Receiver

+                   ... use tag set #0 ...

   (Tagset #0 almost empty)
   (generate new key #0)

-  <--------------     Next Key, forward, request reverse, with key #0
-                              (repeat until next key received)
+  Next Key, forward, request reverse, with key #0  --------> (repeat until next key received)

                               (generate new key #0, do DH, create IB Tagset #1)

-  Next Key, reverse, with key #0         -------------------> (repeat until tag received on new tagset)
+          <-------------      Next Key, reverse, with key #0
+                              (repeat until tag received on new tagset)

   (do DH, create OB Tagset #1)

-                  ...
+                   ... use tag set #1 ...

   (Tagset #1 almost empty)
-                              (resend key #0)
+  (generate new key #1)

-  <--------------     Next Key, forward, request reverse, id 0
-                              (repeat until next key received)
+  Next Key, forward, with key #1        --------> (repeat until next key received)

-  (generate new key #1, do DH, create IB Tagset #2)
+                              (reuse key #0, do DH, create IB Tagset #2)

-  Next Key, reverse, with key #1         -------------------> (repeat until tag received on new tagset)
+          <--------------     Next Key, reverse, id 0
+                              (repeat until tag received on new tagset)

   (do DH, create OB Tagset #2)

-                  ...
+                   ... use tag set #2 ...

   (Tagset #2 almost empty)
+  (reuse key #1)

+  Next Key, forward, request reverse, id 1  --------> (repeat until next key received)

-                              (generate new key #1)
+                              (generate new key #1, do DH, create IB Tagset #3)

-  <--------------     Next Key, forward, with key #1
+          <--------------     Next Key, reverse, with key #1

-                              (repeat until next key received)
+  (do DH, create OB Tagset #3)
   (reuse key #1, do DH, create IB Tagset #3)

-  Next Key, reverse, id 1       ------------------->
-  (repeat until tag received on new tagset)

-                              (do DH, create OB Tagset #3)
+                   ... use tag set #3 ...

-                              Repeat the above patterns for tagsets
-                              2 and 3.
+       After tag set 3, repeat the above patterns as shown for tag sets 2 and 3.

-                              Every even tagset, Bob resends his key and requests a reverse key from Alice.
-                              Every odd tagset, Bob sends a new key and Alice sends an ACK.
+       To create a new even-numbered tag set, the sender sends a new key to the receiver.
+The receiver sends his old key ID back as an acknowledgement.

+       To create a new odd-numbered tag set, the sender sends a reverse request to the receiver.
+The receiver sends a new reverse key to the sender.

 {% endhighlight %}